-B.Sc.(Hons) Physiotherapy MCSP HPC Registered.
+B.Sc.(Hons) Physiotherapy MCSP HCPC Registered.
 Graduated in 1991 from the University of East London.
 After working for the NHS and private sector in London he moved to Devon in 1996.
 He has a specialist interest in treating back and pelvic problems, and lectured nationally to physiotherapists, osteopaths and chiropractors on the management of these conditions.
 He has been involved with a number of sports clubs locally and has advised business on injury prevention at work.
 In his spare time Hugh tries to play hockey and enjoys skiing.

 B.Sc.(Hons) Physiotherapy MCSP HCPC Registered.
 Qualified in 1991 from the University of East London.
 She quickly specialised in physiotherapy treatment for the neurologically impaired person, at Kings College Hospital, London working in neuro surgery and neuro rehab.
 Whilst in London she completed her Bobath course.
 She has worked at the regional neurological rehabilitation centre in Exeter, working alongside a Bobath tutor.
 She now works purely in the private sector helping patients with neurological issues such as incomplete spinal injury, MS, Parkinson’s disease, and after a head injury or stroke.